 - Makapu’u Tide Pools – also not a beach but amazing tide pools that are perfect for a swim!
 Be sure to go at low tide and be careful of the blow holes!

 - Shark’s Cove – on the North Shore.
 There is also a great food truck nearby which bears the same name.

 - Kaena Point – if it weren’t for this bit of land on the far west end of the island, you’d be able to drive a full loop around the outer edge.
 The further you head toward the point, the more secluded the beaches get.
-Beware the last couple miles of road are for only the most rugged 4×4 vehicles (and all of the shore line is rocky once you go past where the pavement ends anyways).
+Beware the last couple miles of road are for only the most rugged 4×4 vehicles (and the shoreline is rocky once you go past where the pavement ends).

 Book an Airbnb

 Fortunately Airbnb has opened up the market for reasonable priced and conveniently located accommodations.
-Many hotels off of the main strip in Waikiki (think Kuhio Ave) are essentially half hotel, half condo and many of those condo owners rent their spots out on Airbnb.
+Many hotels off of the main strip in Waikiki (on Kuhio Avenue) are essentially half hotel, half condo and many of those condo owners rent their spots on Airbnb.
 So there are plenty of affordable options right on the outskirts of Waikiki.
-We prefer to stay near Kapiolani Park which is closer to our favorite “off the strip” restaurants and beaches.
+We prefer to stay near Kapiolani Park which is closer to our favorite “off-the-strip” restaurants and beaches.

 We always recommend that vacationers split their time between the North and South ends of the island as they are two very different experiences.
 You can find some amazing Airbnb spots on the North Shore that are either right on the beach or a short walk away.
 We like to stay near Sharks Cove beach for quieter, more secluded beaches.

 Take a Hike